ewa-edun/EcoBuddy_OLD/README.md

   - Game 4:Eco Quiz Show
       - A trivia game with questions on recycling, waste management, and sustainability (questions genreated by ai).
       - 10 Questions, 10 point each, 2 minutes.

--  Charity Donations where users can donate used items to charities to reduce landfill waste.

--  Mobile Kiosk (For Offline Users)
-   - Local scrap collectors (mallams) can register as agents.
-   - Kiosks allow internet-free participation in recycling efforts.
-   - Strengthens local recycling ecosystems.

-- Need Stuctured Logic for points to cash and data conversion.

-- Need API's to handle claim rewards for both data and cash.

-- Need database for user profile image, blog posts, community posts, waste history.

 ## 🚀 Getting Started